imoetoo/Decentralized-Exchange-Platform/README.md

    Click "Save" to add the network.
 You can safely ignore any warnings.

-2. Import test accounts (account 15 to 19) of your choice into MetaMask using their private keys displayed in Terminal 1 when you started the local blockchain network.
+2. Import test accounts (Account #1, #2, #3) of your choice into MetaMask using their private keys displayed in Terminal 1 when you started the local blockchain network.

    - Click on the account icon at the top right corner of MetaMask and select "Import Account".
    - Paste the private key of the account you want to import and click "Import".